mintcc342g/assault-lily-idle-game/README.md

 ### Characters

-- The Lily who is relaxing think to herself or remind some memos written on the student's hand book.
+- The Lily who is relaxing thinks to herself or remind some memos written on the student's hand book.
 - Playerble Lily List
     - Raimu Ruchia Kishimoto